blinkmobile/forms-cli/docs/pagination.md

 ### on-page-change

-Type: Function
+Type: Expression

 Parameters: page

-The parameter must be called page, otherwise nothing will be passed in.
+If you are binding to a function, the parameter must be called `page`, otherwise nothing will be passed in.
 This function will be called whenever the component changes the page, eg. when the inbuilt `Previous` and `Next` buttons are clicked

 ## Customisation